 - Document all medical appointments and injury-related expenses

 If you are unable to work for more than seven days after filing your claim, and your treating physician agrees, you may be eligible for weekly income benefits.
-According to the SBWC, an injured worker is entitled to two-thirds of their average weekly income, up to a maximum of $575 each week.
+According to the SBWC, injured workers are entitled to two-thirds of their average weekly income, up to a maximum of $575 each week.

 Contact a Seasoned Workers’ Compensation Lawyer in Atlanta Today.